Treating hepatitis C

 Hepatitis C medications

-Currently, treatment for chronic hepatitis C usually involves taking two main medicines:
+Until relatively recently, treatment for chronic hepatitis C usually involved taking two main medicines:

 - pegylated interferon – a medication that encourages the immune system to attack the virus